 At Smart Bear I used this principle yet again.
 Companies would fly me out to help them implement a peer code review process, which half the time actually meant that “management” wanted me to convince everyone else that code review was a good idea, and invent a process painless enough that they might actually do it.

 From a business perspective, this was a poor use of my time.
 These folks had already bought our software, so it didn’t sell more seats.
 When you counted a travel day on either side of the engagement, the time I lost could have been spent landing just one additional customer or make some important changes to the code, either of which almost certainly makes us more money.

 Therefore, initially I just said “no.” But again that’s wrong.
 Eventually I said “yes,” but the price was $2500/day including travel days, which for these sorts of engagements is unheard of.
 (Typically you get reimbursed for travel expenses but not paid for that time.)

 This immediately cut out most trips, but some remained.
-Of course on those trips I’d haul in $10,000 for a week of easy work, which I’d often combine with a long weekend with my wife.
+On those trips I’d haul in $10,000 for a week of easy work, which I’d often combine with a long weekend with my wife.
 And anyway those people really wanted me there, which made the work that much more enjoyable.

-So the principle is easy: Set the conditions of “yes” such that:
+So the principle is straightforward: Set the conditions of “yes” such that: